Auto supplier Forvia misses half-year profit expectations

 The combined entity sells seats, dashboards and fuel systems to carmakers which, after two years of disruptions from the coronavirus pandemic, are facing fresh supply jags due to Chinese lockdowns and Russia's invasion of Ukraine.

-"We are confident that the second half will allow us to improve our first half performance and fully confirm our objectives for the year," Faurecia's Chief Executive Officer Patrick Koller said in a statement.
+Forvia said it had managed to mitigate some of these charges through contractual pass-through policies on raw materials at 80% on average, and continued to negotiate with customers to further ease the impact in the second half.

+"In the second half, we expect this ratio to go from 80% to 90%," Durand said.

-Forvia posted first-half sales of 11.62 billion euros, beating the consensus estimate of 11.02 billion.
+Forvia posted half-year sales of 11.62 billion euros, beating the consensus estimate of 11.02 billion, and confirmed its full-year targets.

 ($1 = 0.9804 euros)